cheryllium/easy-html-css/_lessons/17-adding-placeholder-text.md

   <img src="/assets/ch17_6.png" />
 </div>

 We need a way to apply our CSS to *just* the `a` tags in the sidebar, not on the entire page.
-It's time to introduce the word *CSS selector.*

-A CSS selector is the part of the CSS that we've been writing *before* the curly braces, to tell the CSS what elements to apply our rules to.
+To refresh your memory: A **CSS selector** is the part of the CSS that we've been writing *before* the curly braces, to tell the CSS what elements to apply our rules to.

 ```
-SELECTOR {
+selector {
-  PROPERTY: VALUE;
+  property: value;
 }
 ```

-So far, our selectors have been simple tags (such as `div`) or elements with IDs (such as `#header`).
+So far in this project, our selectors have been simple tags (such as `div`) or elements with IDs (such as `#header`).
 However, selectors can be more complex than that.
 CSS understands all sorts of special syntax that allows you to be more specific about what you select on the page.

 One syntax is this: `#sidebar a`.
-Yes, there is a space in between them, but this is a single selector!
-It's just composed of two selectors, `#sidebar` and `a`.
-When you put a *space* in between two selectors like this, it forms a new selector that selects all of the second thing that's inside the first. `#sidebar a` means, "select every `a` that is inside of `#sidebar`".
+This selector is composed of two selectors, `#sidebar` and `a`.
+They have a *space* in between them, with **no comma**.
+When you put a *space* in between two selectors like this, it forms a new selector that selects all of the second thing that's inside the first. `#sidebar a` means, "select every `a` that is **inside of** `#sidebar`".
 It's as simple as that!

 Let's *modify* our CSS from above: